Manage Fall Detection on Apple Watch

 Open the Settings app on your Apple Watch.

 Go to SOS > Fall Detection, then turn on Fall Detection.

 You can also open the Apple Watch app on your iPhone, tap My Watch, tap Emergency SOS, then turn on Fall Detection.

 Note: If you turn off wrist detection, Apple Watch won’t automatically attempt to call emergency services even after it has detected a hard impact fall.

 Choose “Always on” to have Fall Detection on at all times, or “Only on during workouts” to have Fall Detection on only when you’ve started a workout.

-If you’re between age 18 and 55, and setting up a new Apple Watch with watchOS 8.1 or later, Fall Detection during workouts is turned on automatically.
-If you upgrade your existing Apple Watch from an earlier version of watchOS, you must turn on the feature to detect hard falls only during workouts.
+If you’re between age 18 and 55, and setting up a new Apple Watch with watchOS 8.1 or later, Fall Detection only during workouts is turned on automatically.
+If you upgrade your existing Apple Watch from an earlier version of watchOS, you must manually turn on the “Only on during workouts” feature.

 For more information, see the Apple Support article Use Fall Detection with Apple Watch.

 Note: Apple Watch cannot detect all falls.
 The more physically active you are, the more likely you are to trigger Fall Detection due to high-impact activity that can appear to be a fall.

 Download this guide: | PDF